Bounded Model Checking for Hyperproperties: Descriptions of Case Studies

-We now consider the symmetry property, where if there is no specific process in a program that owns special privilege.
-We use atomic proposition $\select$ to represent the process selected to proceed in the next state, and $\pause$ to indicate if the prcoess is not moving.
+We are interested in studying the symmetry property, which informally states that no specific process has special privileges in terms of a faster access to the critical section.
+We use the atomic proposition $\select$ to represent the process selected to proceed in the next state, and $\pause$ to indicate if the processes are both not moving.
 Each process $P_n$ has a program counter denoted by $\pc(P_n)$.
-The symmetry property of the bakery algorithm is the following.
-For all traces $\pi$, there exists a trace $\pi'$, such that if both traces pause together and both select the next process to execute symmetrically, then the program counter of each process would be completely symmetric as well.
-For example, for two processes $P_0$ and $P_1$, trace $\pi$ selects $P_0$ \; iff \; trace $\pi'$ selects $P_1$, and $\pi$ selects $P_1$ \; iff \; $\pi'$ selects $P_0$.
-Such a scenario is presented as $\sym(\select_{\pi}, \select_{\pi'})$.
-We now describe the specification as the following HyperLTL formula:
+The symmetry property for the Bakery algorithm is formally express as follows.
+For all traces $\pi_{A}$, there exists a trace $\pi_{B}$, such that if both traces at every step select the next process to execute symmetrically, then the program counter of each process would be completely symmetric as well.
+For example, consider two processes $P_0$ and $P_1$ and let trace $\pi_{A}$ select $P_0$ \; iff \; trace $\pi_{B}$ selects $P_1$, and $\pi_{A}$ select $P_1$ \; iff \; $\pi_{B}$ selects $P_0$.
+Such a dual choice of selection is presented as $\sym(\select_{\pi_{A}}, \select_{\pi_{B}})$.
+We are ready to describe the symmetry property as the following HyperLTL formula: